MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/replication/update-statements-replicated-as-delete-insert.md

 `INSERT` statements made at the Publisher are applied to subscribers through an `INSERT` stored procedure call.
 Similarly, a `DELETE` statement is applied through a `DELETE` stored procedure call.

-However, when an `UPDATE` statement is executed as a "deferred update", the logreader agent places a pair of `DELETE`/`INSERT` stored procedure calls in the distribution database to be applied to the Subscribers rather than an update stored procedure call.
+However, when an `UPDATE` statement is executed as a "deferred update", the log reader agent places a pair of `DELETE`/`INSERT` stored procedure calls in the distribution database to be applied to the Subscribers rather than an update stored procedure call.
 For example, suppose you have a publishing table, named `TABLE1`, with these three columns:

 - col1 int
 - col2 int